|

 Research

-Since 1984 I have been involved in motor control research,
+In 1984 I started motor control research, in particular

-PA, USA), Jonathan Vaughan (Hamilton College, NY, USA) and Chris Jansen, I
+Together with David Rosenbaum, Jonathan Vaughan and Chris Jansen, I developed a

-developed a computational model of joint coordination capable of simulating
+computational model of joint coordination capable of simulating aiming,

-aiming, grasping, drawing, and handwriting movements.
-More recently my research
+grasping, drawing, and handwriting movements.
+Around 2000 my research interests

-sports, and physical therapy, where the movements of therapist and patient are
+were equestrian sports, RSI, and physical therapy, where the movements of

-being scrutinized in learning paradigms for diagnostic, treatment and
+therapist and patient were scrutinized in learning paradigms for assessment and

 Projects